-We have audited the consolidated financial statements of CaixaBank, S.A. (the Parent) and Subsidiaries (the Group), which comprise the consolidated balance sheet at 31 December 2012 and the related consolidated income statement, consolidated statement of recognised income and expense, consolidated statement of changes in total equity, consolidated statement of cash flows and notes to the consolidated financial statements for the year then ended.
-As indicated in Note 1 to the accompanying consolidated financial statements, the Parent's directors are responsible for the preparation of the Group's consolidated financial statements in accordance with International Financial Reporting Standards as adopted by the European Union and the other provisions of the regulatory financial reporting framework applicable to the Group.
-Our responsibility is to express an opinion on the consolidated financial statements taken as a whole based on our audit work performed in accordance with the audit regulations in force in Spain, which require examination, by means of selective tests, of the evidence supporting the consolidated financial statements and evaluation of whether their presentation, the accounting principles and policies applied and the estimates made comply with the applicable regulatory financial reporting framework.
+We have audited the financial statements of CaixaBank, S.A. (the Company), which comprise the balance sheet at 31 December 2012 and the related income statement, statement of changes in equity, statement of cash flows and notes to the financial statements for the year then ended.
+The directors of CaixaBank, S.A. are responsible for the preparation of the Company's financial statements in accordance with the regulatory financial reporting framework applicable to the Company (identified in Note 1 to the accompanying financial statements) and, in particular, with the accounting principles and rules contained therein.
+Our responsibility is to express an opinion on the financial statements taken as a whole based on our audit work performed in accordance with the audit regulations in force in Spain, which require examination, by means of selective tests, of the evidence supporting the financial statements and evaluation of whether their presentation, the accounting principles and policies applied and the estimates made comply with the applicable regulatory financial reporting framework.

-In our opinion, the accompanying consolidated financial statements for 2012 present fairly, in all material respects, the consolidated equity and consolidated financial position of CaixaBank Group at 31 December 2012, and the consolidated results of their operations and their consolidated cash flows for the year then ended, in conformity with International Financial Reporting Standards as adopted by the European Union and the other provisions of the regulatory financial reporting framework applicable to the Group.
+In our opinion, the accompanying financial statements for 2012 present fairly, in all material respects, the equity and financial position CaixaBank, S.A. at 31 December 2012, and the results of its operations and its cash flows for the year then ended, in conformity with the regulatory financial reporting framework applicable to the Company and, in particular, with the accounting principles and rules contained therein.

-The accompanying consolidated directors' report for 2012 contains the explanations which the directors of CaixaBank, S.A. consider appropriate about the Group's situation, the evolution of its business and other matters, but is not an integral part of the consolidated financial statements.
-We have checked that the accounting information in the consolidated directors' report is consistent with that contained in the consolidated financial statements for 2012.
-Our work as auditors was confined to checking the consolidated directors' report with the aforementioned scope, and did not include a review of any information other than that drawn from the accounting records of CaixaBank, S.A. and Subsidiaries.
+The accompanying directors' report for 2012 contains the explanations which the directors of CaixaBank, S.A. consider appropriate about the Company's situation, the evolution of its business and other matters, but is not an integral part of the financial statements.
+We have checked that the accounting information in the directors' report is consistent with that contained in the financial statements for 2012.
+Our work as auditors was confined to checking the directors' report with the aforementioned scope, and did not include a review of any information other than that drawn from the Company's accounting records.

-DELOITTE, S.L.

-Registered in RQAO under no. S0692
+DELOITTÉ, S.L.
+Registered in ROAC under no. S0692

-Francisco García-Valdecasas

-28 February 2013
+Francisco García-Valdecasas 28 February 2013

-COL·LEGI

-DE CENSORS JURATS

-DE COMPTES

-DE CATALUNYA

-Membre exercent:

-DELOITTE, S.L.

-Any 2013 Núm 20/13/00892 CÒPIA GRATUÏTA

-Informe subjecte a la taxa establerta a l'article 44 del text refós de la Llei d'auditoria de comptes, aprovat per Reial decret legislatiu 1/2011, d'1 de juliol
+COL-LEGI DE CENSORS JURATS DE COMPTES DE CATALUNYA Membre exercent: DELOITTE, S.L.
+Any 2013 Núm 20/13/00 891 Informe subjecte a la taxa establerte a l'article 44 del text refós de la Llei d'auditoria de comptes, aprovat p Reial decret legislatiu 1/2011, d'1 de jui